publiccodeyml/publiccode.yml/schema.md

 * Type: boolean
 * Presence: mandatory

-If `yes`, the software has infrastructure in place or is othewise designed to be multilingual.
+If `yes`, the software has infrastructure in place or is otherwise designed to be multilingual.
 It does not need to be available in more than one language.

 ## Key `localisation/availableLanguages`